 You can choose to pay your rent weekly, fortnightly, every four weeks or once each calendar month.
 Please remember that under the terms of your tenancy agreement you must pay rent at least one week in advance.
 If you do not pay your rent it could lead to you losing your house.
-If you are having problems with paying your rent, view our Rent arrears and advice page for information.
+If you are having problems with paying your rent, view our Rent arrears - help and advice is available page for information.

 How to pay your rent

 You can pay online.

 Direct Debit payments are made automatically from your bank account on an agreed date.
 Speak to any member of your local Area Housing Team to set up a Direct Debit.
 If you prefer, you can download , complete and scan it, then email it to HousingRents@pkc.gov.uk.

 You can pay using the free AllPay smartphone app.
 Allpay is very easy to set up and simple to use.
 The first time you use the app you will be asked to create your account and select a four digit passcode.
 You will enter all your payment details, and then you should select Perth & Kinross Council as the organisation you want to make your payments to.
 Then you're ready to go.

 The app is available to download on Apple, Android and Windows phone platforms from the links below:

 To arrange for your rent to be paid regularly by Standing Order, you need to give the Council's account details to your bank along with your 15 digit payment reference number.
 Your payment reference number can be found on all rent statements sent to you.

 You can make payments by debit or credit card at any time of the day or night by using the automated touch tone telephone payment facility.
 Simply call 0345 603 0121 and quote your 16 digit reference number found at the bottom of your plastic rent payment card.